srijrao/mode-shifter/README.md

 npm run dev
 ```

-##  License
+## 📝 License

 MIT License - see LICENSE file for details.

 ## 🙏 Acknowledgments

-Built for the Obsidian community with focus on simplicity and data safety.
+Built for the Obsidian community with focus on reliability, flexibility, and user experience.
+Special thanks to the community for feedback that led to the v2.0 enhancements.

+## 🐛 Support & Issues

+If you encounter any issues:
+1. Check the plugin settings for configuration options
+2. Look for detailed error messages in notifications
+3. For permission errors, try the enhanced deletion fallbacks
+4. Report persistent issues with your vault structure details

+## 🔮 Future Roadmap

+- **Archive Compression Levels**: Configurable compression settings
+- **Batch Archive Management**: Multi-select archive operations
+- **Archive Metadata**: Enhanced archive information and search
+- **Import/Export Groups**: Share folder group configurations
+- **Scheduled Archiving**: Automatic archiving based on rules